-Title: (complete bibliographic information; single-spaced)

-Summary: (include a detailed summary of the main themes and arguments of the reading; 2/3 text).
-Relevance: (Describe how this reading relates to the course and our class discussions; include your own thoughts and musings; 1/3 of text).
-If there are two readings for that week then a 2-page summary is required.
+Title: (complete bibliographic information; single-spaced) Description: (include a detailed description of the main themes and arguments of the reading; 1 page).
+Relevance: (Describe how this reading relates to the course and our class discussions; 1 page).
 (Summaries are worth 1% each; Oct.
-12 is worth 2%)
+8th summary is to be 3 pages and worth 2%)